microsoft/ML-For-Beginners/1-Introduction/2-history-of-ML/README.md

 By the mid 1970s, it had become apparent that the complexity of making 'intelligent machines' had been understated and that its promise, given the available compute power, had been overblown.
 Funding dried up and confidence in the field slowed.
 Some issues that impacted confidence included:

-- Compute power was too limited
+- **Limitations**.
+Compute power was too limited.
-- 'Combinatorial explosion': the amount of parameters needed  to be trained grew exponentially as more was asked of computers, without a parallel evolution of compute power and capability
+- **Combinatorial explosion**.
+The amount of parameters needed  to be trained grew exponentially as more was asked of computers, without a parallel evolution of compute power and capability
-- There was a paucity of data that hindered the process of testing, developing, and refining algorithms
+- **Paucity of data**.
+There was a paucity of data that hindered the process of testing, developing, and refining algorithms.
-- The very questions that were being asked began to be questioned.
+- **Are we asking the right questions?**.
+The very questions that were being asked began to be questioned.
 Researchers began to field criticism about their approaches:
   - Turing tests came into question by means, among other ideas, of the 'chinese room theory' which posited that, "programming a digital computer may make it appear to understand language but could not produce real understanding." ([source](https://plato.stanford.edu/entries/chinese-room/))
-  - The ethics of introducing artificial intelligences such as the "therapist" ELIZA into society was challenged
+  - The ethics of introducing artificial intelligences such as the "therapist" ELIZA into society was challenged.

 At the same time, various AI schools of thought began to form.
-A dichotomy was established between ["scruffy" vs. "neat AI"](https://wikipedia.org/wiki/Neats_and_scruffies) practices.
-'Scruffy' labs tweaked programs for hours until they had the desired results.
-'Neat' labs "focused on logic and formal problem solving".
-ELIZA and SHRDLU were well-known 'scruffy' systems.
-In the 1980s, as demand emerged to make ML systems reproducible, the 'neat' approach gradually took the forefront as its results are more explainable.
+A dichotomy was established between ["scruffy" vs. "neat AI"](https://wikipedia.org/wiki/Neats_and_scruffies) practices. _Scruffy_ labs tweaked programs for hours until they had the desired results. _Neat_ labs "focused on logic and formal problem solving".
+ELIZA and SHRDLU were well-known _scruffy_ systems.
+In the 1980s, as demand emerged to make ML systems reproducible, the _neat_ approach gradually took the forefront as its results are more explainable.

 ## 1980s Expert systems

-As the field grew, its benefit to business became clearer, and the 1980s so did the proliferation of 'expert systems'.
-"Expert systems were among the first truly successful forms of artificial intelligence (AI) software." ([source](https://wikipedia.org/wiki/Expert_system))
+As the field grew, its benefit to business became clearer, and in the 1980s so did the proliferation of 'expert systems'.
+"Expert systems were among the first truly successful forms of artificial intelligence (AI) software." ([source](https://wikipedia.org/wiki/Expert_system)).

-This type of system is actually hybrid, consisting partially of a rules engine defining business requirements, and an inference engine that leveraged the rules system to deduce new facts.
+This type of system is actually _hybrid_, consisting partially of a rules engine defining business requirements, and an inference engine that leveraged the rules system to deduce new facts.

 This era also saw increasing attention paid to neural networks.